ba-careerpath-7/Pokemon_Pokedex_MEGA_Project/README.md

 ### Pokemon Pokedex MEGA Project from Resume

 ## Overview:
-This project explores Pokemon data using Python and machine learning.
-The goal is to clean the pokedex data, explore the data, create visualizations, build machine learning models, and get insights from both exploration and models.
+This project explores Pokemon data using Python, data science, and machine learning.
+The goal is to clean the Pokedex data, explore the data, create visualizations, build machine learning models, and get insights from both exploration and models.

 ## Status:
 Work in progress — updates will be added as more models and visualizations are completed.